top of page

 In this case, however, there may be difficulties in obtaining documents.
 One of our lawyers will be happy to advise you on the problem of naturalization after the death or divorce of a foreigner.

-Who can be naturalized as a spouse or life partner according to Section 9 of the StAG?
+Who can be naturalized as a spouse or life partner under Section 9 of the StAG?

 Foreign spouses or registered life partners of German citizens can be naturalized under simplified conditions, provided they are living in a married or civil partnership and meet the other legal requirements.

-How long do I have to be married to my German spouse or life partner to be naturalized?
+How long do I have to be married to my German spouse or life partner to become a naturalized citizen?

-What language skills do I have to prove for naturalization?
+What language skills do I need to prove for naturalization?

 For naturalization, knowledge of German at level B1 of the Common European Framework of Reference for Languages (CEFR) is required.